 |JNCC 2004||LR.HLR.MusB.Sem||Semibalanus balanoides on exposed to moderately exposed or vertical sheltered eulittoral rock|

 |1997 Biotope||LR.ELR.MB.BPat||Barnacles and Patella spp. on exposed or moderately exposed, or vertical sheltered, eulittoral rock|

 Recorded from most coasts of Britain and Ireland except the south-east coast of Britain where there is an absence of hard substrata.

-|Depth Range||Mid shore|
+|Depth Range||Mid shore, Upper shore|